News Summary

 - Policymakers must ensure inclusive, ethical, and curriculum-integrated tech adoption

-AI and modern technology are reshaping the way medical education is delivered across India.
+AI and modern technology are changing the way medical education is imparted across India.
 From virtual anatomy to AI-powered NEET prep to NMC-led reforms, Indian medical institutions are slowly but steadily integrating innovation into the learning ecosystem.

 However, this transformation is uneven, held back by infrastructure gaps, regulatory bottlenecks, and digital divides.
-This article outlines current trends, institutional case studies, key challenges, and policy recommendations for a future-ready, tech-driven Indian medical education system.
+This article outlines current trends, institutional case studies, key challenges, and policy recommendations for a future-ready, tech-driven Learning Platforms education system.

 AI & Modern Technology in Indian Medical Education